Trademark distinctiveness

 Trademark distinctiveness is an important concept in the law governing trademarks and service marks.
 A trademark may be eligible for registration, or registrable, if it performs the essential trademark function, and has distinctive character.
 Registrability can be understood as a continuum, with "inherently distinctive" marks at one end, "generic" and "descriptive" marks with no distinctive character at the other end, and "suggestive" and "arbitrary" marks lying between these two points.
 "Descriptive" marks must acquire distinctiveness through secondary meaning—consumers have come to recognize the mark as a source indicator—to be protectable.
 "Generic" terms are used to refer to the product or service itself and cannot be used as trademarks.

 The spectrum of distinctiveness

 In United States trademark law, Abercrombie & Fitch Co. v.
 Hunting World 537 F.2d 4 (2nd Cir.
 1976) established the spectrum of trademark distinctiveness in the US, breaking trademarks into classes which are accorded differing degrees of protection.
-Courts often speak of marks falling along the following "spectrum of distinctiveness," also known within the US as the "Abercrombie classification" or "Abercrombie factors":
+Courts often speak of marks falling along the following "spectrum of distinctiveness," also known within the US as the "Abercrombie classification" or "Abercrombie factors": Legal scholars such as Rebecca Tushnet and S. Adarsh have argued that the Abercrombie spectrum “lacks empirical foundation” and is out of step with consumer psychology and marketing theory.

+Some jurisdictions have adopted alternate approaches.
+For example, in China, a 2017 decision of the Supreme People’s Court formally rejected the spectrum of distinctiveness in favor of an empirical test modeled on earlier court decisions, emphasizing instead that distinctiveness should be determined by assessing how the public perceives a mark in relation to the source of the goods rather than relying solely on the traditional classification spectrum.